Christmas customs and traditions in Europe

 - Norwegians consume Julekak, a sweetbread with candied fruit

 - Romanians have the delightful cozonac, a fluffy sweetbread filled with cocoa cream, nuts, raisins and/or candied fruits and/or Turkish delight

 - Spaniards enjoy turrón almond nougat and polvorones walnut cookies

 - Swedes love their crispy pepparkakor ginger cookies and risgrynsgröt porridge

 - Brits have a taste of their Christmas pudding or fruity mince pies.

-Christmas deserts without borders
+Christmas desserts without borders

-The Hungarians and the Poles have a similar desert, a poppy seed roll, which the first call beigli, and the latter name makowiec.
+The Hungarians and the Poles have a similar dessert, a poppy seed roll, which the first call beigli, and the latter name makowiec.
 Ukrainians and Russians both enjoy eating kutia porridge.
 And the baklavas are popular in Albania, Armenia, and Greece.

 La bûche de Noël is a sponge roll cake shaped like a log.
 On the outside, it is covered in chocolate butter cream and decorated so as to resemble a Yule Log.
-This is a popular desert in several European countries, such as Belgium, and France.
+This is a popular dessert in several European countries, such as Belgium, and France.